30-Year-Old Pitcher – New York Yankees

 Bailey opened last season as a setup man for the Red Sox and was then promoted after closer Joel Hanrahan's season was cut short by a hamstring injury.
 Bailey was initially effective but he suffered a...

 Andrew Bailey Contract Information:

-Signed with the Yankees in February of 2014.
+Agreed to a minor league contract with the Yankees in November of 2014.

 To instantly reveal our fantasy analysis of every player – including Andrew Bailey – simply subscribe now.

 |Preseason||Subscribe now to see our 2014 projections for Andrew Bailey||3-Year Averages||30||0||0||28.6||26||13||4||31||10||1||2||12||3||3||4.10||1.26|

 |Career (View All)||206||0||0||218.0||161||64||20||227||69||11||12||89||–||–||2.64||1.06|

 |Last 30 Days

 Andrew Bailey Split Stats (View Full Split Stats)

 |Preseason||Subscribe now to see our 2014 projections for Andrew Bailey||3-Year Averages||30||0||28.6||9.77||3.15||3.10||1.26||–||71.9%||–||4.10||3.90||.308|